How to apply

 - 1 April 2024 for the Fall 2024 semester

-Since semester starting dates vary per host university, later applications may be taken into consideration.
+Since semester starting dates vary per host university, late applications may be taken into consideration.
 Check with ISA whether late applications are still welcome at the institution of your choice.

 Application and admission to the EuroScholars program is done in four steps.
 The information here is a step-by-step guide through the application & admission procedure.
 During the application process students will be in contact with different organizations or persons:

 - International Studies Abroad (ISA): EuroScholars' representative office in North America.
 For general questions and guidance during the application procedure; assistance with applying for home university financial aid to program costs; program payments; distribution of official transcript.

 - Host Institutional Coordinator: EuroScholars Coordinator within the host institution.
 Main contact person at the host institution and predeparture information (such as for admission procedures of the university abroad, visa application, language and cultural course registration, housing, program dates and on-site support).

 - Research Project Supervisor: professor that will supervise the Research Project and the Methods and Literature Review independent study.
 Contact for academic information on the research.
 Professor who takes the final decision on your application.

 Step 1: Search Research Projects

 EuroScholars has listed all available projects in a database that can be searched by institution, by country or by field of interest.
 When completing the ES Research Application and the Personal Statement students are asked to list the 3 Research Projects that interest them the most.
 At some institutes it is also possible to request for a project on demand / tailor-made project in a specific field of interest.

 If a student has questions on a certain project, or if a special interest is not listed as a project, students may contact the EuroScholars office to obtain more information by email.